antarctica/flask-entra-auth/README.md

 - means we can remove the derived `EntraTokenAuthlib` class
 - means we essentially have an authenticate and authorise method (but with the latter called 'validate')
 - refactors into a Flask extension

+## Error handling

+Errors encountered when accessing or validating the access token are raised as exceptions inheriting from a base `EntraAuthError` exception.
+Exceptions are based on [RFC7807](https://datatracker.ietf.org/doc/html/rfc7807), returned as a JSON response.

+### Limitations

+#### Authentication header

+The resource protector checks for a missing authorisation header but doesn't raise a specific error for a missing auth scheme, or auth credential (i.e. either parts of the authorisation header).
+Instead, both errors are interpreted as requesting an unknown token type (meaning scheme (basic/digest/bearer/etc.) not OAuth type (access/refresh/etc.)) by `authlib.oauth2.rfc6749.resource_protector.ResourceProtector.parse_request_authorization()`.

+This is technically true but not as granular as we'd ideally like.
+We could work around that by overloading that parse request method, but I don't think it's worth it.
+We can add detail to our exception to explain it may be invalid for one of three reasons instead (no scheme, no credential or unsupported scheme).

+#### `iat` claim

+The optional `iat` claim is included in Entra tokens but is not validated because it can't be tested.

+Currently, there is no combination of `exp`, `nbf` and `iat` claim values that mean only the `iat` claim is invalid, which is necessary to write an isolated test for it.
+Without a test we can't ensure this works correctly and is therefore disabled.

+#### `jit` claim

+The optional `jit` claim is not validated as this isn't included in Entra tokens.

 ## Licence